Home / All Documents / Full UK Driving Licence (How Do You Get It Step By Step)

 How Do You Check Your Driving Licence Details Online?

-Visit GOV.UK and use the “View or Share Your Driving Licence” service.
-You will need:
+Use GOV.UK “View or Share Your Driving Licence”.
+You usually need:

-You can see your current entitlements, penalty points, and validity date.
-You can also generate a check code to share with employers or car hire companies.
+You can view entitlements, validity status, and penalty points (if any).
+You can also generate a check code for sharing with employers or car hire companies.

 How Do You Renew Or Replace A Lost, Stolen, Or Expired UK Driving Licence?